What Is Bipolar Disorder (Formerly Manic Depression)?

 • Experiencing paranoia and/or hallucinations

-Though heightened energy levels may sound like a positive emotional change to some, many people with bipolar disorder experience symptoms such as an irritable mood, anger, and a lack of control that can be challenging to manage.
+Though the heightened energy levels of a manic episode may sound like a positive emotional change to some, many people with bipolar disorder experience serious concerns during mania.
+Symptoms such as an irritable mood, anger, and a lack of control can be challenging to manage.
 Bipolar I disorder is diagnosed during manic episodes.

 Diagnosis